MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-menusuite-functionality.md

 [!INCLUDE[d365fin_dev_blog](includes/d365fin_dev_blog.md)]

 # Adding Pages and Reports to Tell me
-When you have added a page or a report in your extension, you often want it to be discoverable.
+When you have added a page or a report in your extension, you most likely want it to be discoverable to the user.
 AL provides navigational support for pages and reports in the client.
-You enable a page or report to be available through Tell me in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] by setting the **UsageCategory** property in code.
+You enable a page or report to be available through **Tell me** in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] by setting the **UsageCategory** property in code.
 The **UsageCategory** setting will make the page or report searchable, and the value chosen for the setting will further sub categorize the item.

 ![TellMe](../media/tellme.jpg)